ernestocr/bitaztec/README.md

 ### TODO:

-- On rejection, add an hour for expiration limit
-- implement frontend design
+- check different payment methods ui

 ### DONE:

+* delete notification on click
+* On rejection, add an hour for expiration limit
 * Put address on completion
 * Address and receipt validation in browser
 * simple notification system